 iD Mobile 5G Coverage

-You can get 5G on iD Mobile in parts of over 588 UK towns and cities and for over 60% of the UK population outdoors at the time of writing.
+You can get 5G on iD Mobile in parts of well over 656 UK towns and cities and for over 62% of the UK population outdoors at the time of writing.
 The company uses Three’s infrastructure, so it has 5G coverage in all the same places.

 iD Mobile rolled out its 5G network in late April 2021.
-That’s a while after some other MVNOs (mobile virtual network operators), but it was the first MVNO to offer 5G on Three’s network – though it’s now been joined by Smarty.
+That’s a while after some other MVNOs (mobile virtual network operators), but it was the first MVNO to offer 5G on Three’s network – though it’s now been joined by Smarty, Honest Mobile, and Superdrug Mobile.

 Below you’ll find full details of iD Mobile’s 5G coverage, as well as how it compares to the rest of the UK’s 5G networks.